gsblinkhorn/WordCloud-Scraper/README.md

 Scrapes careerbuilder.com for job postings and generates a Word Cloud of the contents of those postings.

 ## Scraper.py
-This script will scrape every job posted returned by the {keywords, location} query and output every word into a file named output.txt.
+This script will scrape every job posting returned by the {keywords, location} query and output every word into a file named output.txt.
 The postings retrieved can be modified by changing the keywords and location variables in the scraper.py script.

 ## Generate_wc.py